leetvr/hy/docs/source/tutorial/getting-started.rst

 .. code-block:: console

-    $ hy create CaptureTheCrab
+    $ hy create CaptureTheFlag

-A few things have happened: First, ``hy`` has created a directory (helpfully called ``CaptureTheCrab``).
+A few things have happened: First, ``hy`` has created a directory (helpfully called ``CaptureTheFlag``).
 Second, your web browser has popped up showing you the :term:`Hytopia Editor` environment, as well as your new (and currently-empty) world.
 Third, ``hy`` has started the Hytopia Development Server (you’ll be able to see output from the server in your terminal window).